-At December 31, 2021, we had a \$300 million line of credit with commercial banks, with \$54 million borrowed at both December 31, 2021 and 2020.
+At December 31, 2022, we had a \$300 million line of credit with commercial banks, with \$50 million and \$54 million borrowed at December 31, 2022 and 2021, respectively.
 That unsecured revolving line of credit has an accordion feature giving us the option to double the \$300 million amount, under the same terms and conditions.
 Terms and conditions of the agreement include a debt-to-total capital maximum of 35% and the agreement has no net worth covenant.
 It was due to expire on February 4, 2024, with the option of two one-year extensions.
 We exercised both one-year options to extend the term of the line of credit by two additional years to February 4, 2026.

-At year-end 2021, we were in compliance with all covenants under the credit agreement and believe we will remain in compliance.
+At year-end 2022, we were in compliance with all covenants under the credit agreement and believe we will remain in compliance.
 The credit agreement provides alternative interest charges based on the type of borrowing and our debt rating.
 The interest rate charged is adjusted LIBOR plus an applicable margin.
 The agreement contains successor LIBOR rate language, which will require an amendment to reflect the new replacement rate.
-We could be impacted to the extent the replacement rate differs materially from the LIBOR rate.
+We intend to amend our line of credit agreement during the first half of 2023 to replace the LIBOR rate with the Secured Overnight Financing Rate (SOFR) plus a credit spread adjustment.